tasmo/reveal-jekyll/README.md

 ### Code syntax highlighting

 reveal-jekyll uses [kramdown](https://github.com/gettalong/kramdown) for Markdown rendering and [rouge](https://github.com/jneen/rouge) for syntax highlighting.
-Below is an example with coffeescript code that will be syntax highlighted.
+Below is an example with CoffeeScript code that will be syntax highlighted.

 ```coffee
 {% highlight coffee %}